 - Give something your full attention

-Whether it’s playing an instrument or creating art, focusing your attention on a single activity can help keep your thoughts centered and induce a state of flow.
+Whether it’s playing an instrument, having a personalized mantra, or creating art, focusing your attention on a single activity can help keep your thoughts centered and induce a state of flow.

 Learning good breathing techniques can help you reduce the stress of the present moment and appreciate the here and now.
 Relax and do nothing for a while, only focusing on your breathing and your bodily sensations.